Falanteris/Forsix-Analyzer/README.md

 `var listener = require("./file_listener").listener`

-put that code into your *Node.js* code, and the listener is now ready to use.
+Put that code into your *Node.js* code, and the listener is now ready to use.

 To start listening, the *listener* is a *Class* that upon construction, would require two arguments